 Being around so many other students creates a great opportunity to meet like-minded people.
-If you are finding it hard to meet new people, remember many other students will feel the same way.
+If you're finding it hard to meet new people, remember many other students will feel the same way.
 Here are some suggestions to help you get started:

 - Clubs or societies can be a great way to get to know people and create a work-life balance.
-See what's on offer when you enrol or, check in with your student representative, committee or Students' Union at any time.
+See what's on offer when you enrol or check in with your Students' Union.

 - Course forums or email groups can keep you connected if you're studying online.
-Getting to know people online can also make it easier if the course has events like study weekends where you will all meet.
+Getting to know people online can also make it easier if the course has events like study weekends where you will all meet in person.

 Meeting new people can seem more of a challenge if you feel less like those around you.

 - If you have experienced time in care before studying, you may feel like you have less in common with your classmates.
 As well as meeting people in the ways described above, it can be useful to connect with groups outside of your place of study.
 These can help strengthen your support network.
 For example, the Rees Foundation runs peer network events for care-leavers at all stages of their educational, academic and work lives.